Duke-Link-Mediawall/applications/autoplayer/README.md

 A configuration file created for this application, with accompanied media, will play unaltered on the Link Mediawall.

-Read the enclosed readme for more complete instructions on how to use/configure Autoplayer
+Read the enclosed readme for more complete instructions on how to use/configure Autoplayer.

 # Demo
 Included configuration file and media demonstrate a simple poem slideshow with random audio accompaniment and video/image illustration.
 Demo media in public domain via Prelinger Archive and Freesound.org.